Yehorchenkov/PM4U_11ty/src/content/events/event-icud.md

 <b>Target Audience:</b>

 1.	<b>Academic Community:</b> Professors, researchers, and students from relevant disciplines.
-2.	<b>Regional Authorities:</b> Representatives from local and regional governments, urban planning departments, and policymakers.
+2.	<b>Local Authorities:</b> Representatives from local and regional governments, urban planning departments, and policymakers.

 <h2 class="subtitle" id="terms">Terms and conditions</h2>

 - Roundtable format is *hybrid.*
 - *Registration:* <a href="https://forms.gle/Wxy8RUJk32DStLfu7" target="_blank">https://forms.gle/Wxy8RUJk32DStLfu7</a>
 - *Registration deadline:* <b>October 1, 2024</b>
-- *On-site* part of the roundtable will take place at Institute of Management of Slovak University of Technology in Bratislava, Vazovova 5,  Bratislava, 812 43.
+- *On-site* part of the roundtable will take place at Institute of Management of Slovak University of Technology in Bratislava, Vazovova 5, room 5.1, Bratislava, 812 43.
 - *Roundtable date* -  <b> October 18, 2024 </b>
 - *Participation in the roundtable is free of charge.*
 - The official roundtable language is English.